From Harboring Slaves Fleeing To Canada To Ghost Hunting With Meat Loaf: Isle Of Pines Interesting History

-At one point during their great-grandfather’s ownership, the family took up residence in the boathouse while the mansion was used as a Monastary for priests before they were kicked off the island for destroying some artwork which wasn’t to their beliefs or liking.
+At one point during their great-grandfather’s ownership, the family took up residence in the boathouse while the mansion was used as a monastery for priests before they were kicked off the island for destroying some artwork that wasn’t to their beliefs or liking.
 The owner’s niece and nephew had been playing with “invisible people,” of which one was purportedly the ghost of a deceased priest.

 As the investigation ensued on the third floor of the Isle of Pines mansion, the team’s equipment was found to have had its batteries mysteriously drained.
 At nearly the same time, one piece of equipment still functioning lit up like a Christmas tree and was responsive when questions were asked.

-The team presented their findings to the homeowners, stating there was indeed numerous paranormal activity in the mansion and the boathouse.
-The boathouse in particular had “solid black shadow mass” appear and startle two of the team members.
+The team presented their findings to the homeowners, stating there was a lot of paranormal activity in the mansion and the boathouse.
+The boathouse, in particular, had a “solid black shadow mass” appear and startle two team members.

 Danielle’s only question to the team was whether they thought the Isle of Pines was haunted.
-The team replied, “there definitely appears to be some sort spirit activity going on within the two homes on the island.”
+The team replied, “There definitely appears to be some sort of spirit activity going on within the two homes on the island.”